isotopos/trollboard/README.md

-trollboard
+TrollBoard
 ================

-GitHub issues with kanban style board
+Kanban like board + your favorite Social coding tool = TrollBoard

+### Motivation ###

+We love issues and boards

-Made for Grails48 2012
+Made in Grails48 2012 hackaton

 ### License ###